lernae/sam-pipelines-devops-monorepo/README.md

 ## Setup new subproject
 Add the subproject into the appdev repo.  git commit any changes and git push.

-## Cleanup a pipeline during testing
+## Cleanup a pipeline during POC of this sample
 $ sam delete --stack-name <name_of_pipeline_CFN_stack>  --profile cicd

 # TODOs